Financially successful people have several habits in common — and they might not be exactly what you’d guess.

-Here are the habits I’ve observed in people who are successful with their money:
+(Habits I’ve observed in so many people who are successful with their money.)

 1. They spend less than they earn.

-2. They are concerned with how much things cost.
+2. They think about how much things cost.

 3. They’re generous with their time, advice, and money.